Father admits to stealing more than S$1,000 worth of toys from Toys "R" Us for his children

 SINGAPORE: A 36-year-old man on Monday (Apr 1) admitted to stealing more than S$1,000 worth of toys from Toys "R" Us for his children.

-Kwok Woei Jie, who was jobless at the time, stole toys including a Lego set, a NERF toy gun and Monopoly Cash Grab sets from Toys "R" Us stores over three days in January this year.
+Kwok Woei Jie, who was jobless at the time, stole toys including a Lego set, a NERF toy gun and Monopoly Cash Grab sets from Toys "R" Us stores over three days in January.

 He pleaded guilty on Monday to three charges of theft, with a fourth charge taken into consideration.